deepbsd/AcquireCo/README.md

 * _Fixed_: Add company component tries to update state, but payload is undefined... working that problem now.

-* get the add and edit buttons working to fire the appropriate action creator and fire global state object gets updated
+* _Done_: get the add and edit buttons working to fire the appropriate action creator and fire global state object gets updated

 * I'm going to need to figure out that companyView or Largecompany component.
 What do I want to see on that?
 Is that where I want to do the updateComponent method?

 * At some point, I'll think about styling.
 Right now, I just want to get it to work.
 Maybe then I can scrape however much ugly off I have time for.

-* _Done_: Oh yeah, get rid of them *.swp* files!
-Update the .gitignore
+* _Not Done_: Oh yeah, get rid of them *.swp* files!
+Update the .gitignore  Have to revisit this...